Release-Candidate/TzolkinWaves/docs/contributing.md

 ## Report Issues (Bugs and Feature Requests)

-File a bug report at [Github](https://github.com/Release-Candidate/LunaZodiaco/issues/new?assignees=&labels=&template=bug_report.md&title=).
+File a bug report at [Github](https://github.com/Release-Candidate/TzolkinWaves/issues/new?assignees=&labels=&template=bug_report.md&title=).

-Add a feature request at [Github](https://github.com/Release-Candidate/LunaZodiaco/issues/new?assignees=&labels=&template=feature_request.md&title=).
+Add a feature request at [Github](https://github.com/Release-Candidate/TzolkinWaves/issues/new?assignees=&labels=&template=feature_request.md&title=).

-Take a look at the [Issue Tracker at GitHub](https://github.com/Release-Candidate/LunaZodiaco/issues)
+Take a look at the [Issue Tracker at GitHub](https://github.com/Release-Candidate/TzolkinWaves/issues)

 ## Forking the Repository

-If you'd like to contribute directly, e.g. better the documentation, add another language or write some source code: fork LunaZodiaco by clicking the `Fork` button in the upper right corner of the GitHub project website.
-Check out your fork of LunaZodiaco using the URL from the `Code` button of your fork on Github.
-The URL should be something like github.com/YOUR_USERNAME/LunaZodiaco.git.
+If you'd like to contribute directly, e.g. better the documentation, add another language or write some source code: fork TzolkinWaves by clicking the `Fork` button in the upper right corner of the GitHub project website.
+Check out your fork of TzolkinWaves using the URL from the `Code` button of your fork on Github.
+The URL should be something like github.com/YOUR_USERNAME/TzolkinWaves.git.

 Details about how to fork a repository on Github are [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).